andrey-mokhov/graphql-php/docs/en/spiral/argument.md

         <td valign="top"><code>defaultValue</code></td>
         <td valign="top"><code>mixed</code></td>
         <td valign="top">
             Default argument value.
-Scalar and Enum php values ​​are allowed, and also <code>null</code>.
+Scalar and Enum php values are allowed, and also <code>null</code>.
 If the parameter is not specified, the library will try to determine default value yourself (based on the parameter definition).
         </td>